bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_User_Manual_App_Development/02_Python.rst

 -  *COLLECTION_INOUT*: the parameter is read-write collection.

+-  *COLLECTION_OUT*: the parameter is write-only collection.

+-  *COLLECTION_FILE/COLLECTION_FILE_IN*: the parameter is read-only collection of files.

+-  *COLLECTION_FILE_INOUT*: the parameter is read-write collection of files.

+-  *COLLECTION_FILE_OUT*: the parameter is write-only collection of files.

 Consequently, please note that in the following cases there is no need to include an argument in the *@task* decorator for a given task parameter: